-7 Tips for Making Friends in College
+7 Tips to Help You Find Great Friends in College

 1. Be open

 College life brings tons of amazing diversity.
 People come from different schools, cities, cultures, and walks of life.
-It’ll be hard finding friends exactly like the ones from your high school or hometown.
+It will be hard to find friends exactly like the ones from your high school or hometown.
 So why not give everyone a chance?
 It’s such an amazing life experience to chat and get to know people with different stories to tell.
+If you judge someone based on appearance or a first impression, you’re missing out.
+That person you gave a dismissing glare could seriously love your all-time favorite band and is looking for a concert buddy.
+You seriously never know!

 2. Participate in events